apollo

 How Merlin-8 Tablet Works

-Merlin-8 Tablet contains Flunarizine, prescribed for the improvement of blood flow and in the treatment of peripheral vascular diseases.
-Merlin-8 Tablet improves blood flow and dilates blood vessels in the brain, thereby preventing dilation of blood vessels, loss of tune, and headaches caused by migraine.
+Merlin-8 Tablet contains Flunarizine, which improves blood flow and dilates blood vessels in the brain, thereby preventing dilation of blood vessels, loss of tone, and headaches caused by migraine.

 Storage